CASE FILE #BLPD-1976-11-20-001

 Jul 11, 1979

-Christiansen is arrested after Lydia Preston identifies him.
+Thor Christiansen is arrested after Lydia Preston identifies him at a bar.

-Christiansen charged with the murder of Laura Benjamin.
+Christiansen is charged with the murder of Laura Benjamin.

 Jun 18, 1980

-Christiansen sentenced to life in prison for three murders.
+Christiansen is sentenced to life in prison for his murders.

 Mar 30, 1981